wfjvdham/JavaScript_course/04_javascript_introduction/MAKEME.md

 1. Map the tasks to durations in hours.
 1. Filter out everything that took less than two hours (i.e., remove from the collection)
-1. Multiply the each duration by a per-hour rate for billing (you can decide yourself what Maartje should earn per hour) and sum it all up.
+1. Multiply each duration by a per-hour rate for billing (you can decide yourself what Maartje should earn per hour) and sum it all up.